-- 1A-1E: representing customers with a very low risk, having the best, excellent or very good credit standing; - 2A-2E: representing customers with a good or moderate credit standing; - 3A-3E: representing customers with a medium or high credit risk; - Watch: representing customers with a very high credit risk or who are likely to default.
-This class includes customers which may have overdue payments or defaults in their credit history or may encounter debt repayment difficulties in the medium term; - NPE (default): one or more of the default criteria under Decision about credit risk management and establishment of expected credit losses are met: payments have been overdue for more than 90 days in material significant amount or the bank considers that the debtor will not fully settle his obligations to the bank "Unlikeliness to pay-UTP" (i.e. significantly doubts the customer's credit standing, there are risk-oriented restructuring measures leading to a forborne non-performing exposure, there is a realisation of a loan loss or bankruptcy proceedings are initiated).
+- 1A-1E: representing customers with a very low risk, having the best, excellent or very good credit standing; - 2A-2E: representing customers with a good or moderate credit standing; - 3A-3E: representing customers with a medium or high credit risk; - Watch: representing customers with which are on the list of exposures that need to be monitored separately, i.e. clients with increased credit risk identified by the Bank on the basis of internally defined quantitative and qualitative criteria - NPE (default): one or more of the default criteria under Decision about credit risk management and establishment of expected credit losses are met: payments have been overdue for more than 90 days in material significant amount or the bank considers that the debtor will not fully settle his obligations to the bank "Unlikeliness to pay-UTP" (i.e. significantly doubts the customer's credit standing, there are risk-oriented restructuring measures leading to a forborne non-performing exposure, there is a realisation of a loan loss or bankruptcy proceedings are initiated).

-As at the reporting date, exposures with "No rating" can be identified, which are related to newly originated placements which receive the first behavioural rating 6 months after approval or clients that left the "default" status, and which will be assigned a rating in the following monthly rating calculation cycle.
+As at the reporting date, exposures with "No rating" can be identified, which are related to newly originated clients which first month after placement do not have calculated behavioural rating or clients that left the "default" status, and which will be assigned a rating in the following monthly rating calculation cycle.

-The Bank applies the customer view to all customer segments, including retail clients.
-If an obligor defaults on one deal, then the customers's performing transactions are classified as non-performing as well.
+Default status (Stage 3) is applied at the client level which means if an obligor defaults on one deal, then the customers's performing transactions are classified as non-performing as well.
 The classifications per rating class and ECL stage can be seen in the tables below.